frankroeder/parrot.nvim/README.md

 ## Statusline Support

-Knowing the current chat or command agent can be shown using your favorite statusline plugin.
+Knowing the current chat or command model can be shown using your favorite statusline plugin.
 Below, we provide an example for [lualine](https://github.com/nvim-lualine/lualine.nvim):

 ```lua